Wellcome pledges £2m after new Ebola outbreak confirmed

 Several other vaccines are also in development, including candidates from Johnson & Johnson, GSK, Russia and China.

-The DRC has begun vaccinating health workers against Ebola in the areas affected by the outbreak.
+May 2018: DRC began vaccinating health workers against Ebola in the areas affected by the outbreak.
 It is the first time a vaccine has been used as part of the emergency response against Ebola.

 - WHO: Ebola virus disease